Knuckle-walking: Other mammals

 Giant anteaters and platypuses are also knuckle-walkers.
 Pangolins also sometimes walk on their knuckles.
 Some members of the extinct ungulate family Chalicotheriidae with gorilla-like forelimbs are suggested to have knuckle-walked.
 Some ground sloths may have also walked on their knuckles.

+Reptiles

+A quadrupedal or even knuckle-walking posture has been proposed for the theropod dinosaur Spinosaurus aegyptiacus based on reconstructions by Ibrahim.
+These studies described Spinosaurus as having unusually short hind limbs and a forward-shifted center of mass, which they suggested would have made habitual bipedal locomotion difficult and may have required the animal to walk on all fours on land.
+However, this interpretation has been widely questioned.
+Most scientists propose that Spinosaurus was probably a bipedal animal and was probably not a quadrupedal knuckle-walker.